tethysplatform/tethys/docs/tutorials/key_concepts/advanced.rst

     The username and password for the persistent store service must be a user with permissions to create databases to use spatial persistent stores.
 The ``tethys db configure`` command creates a superuser named "tethys_super", password: "pass".

-j.
+l.
 Assign the new **Persistent Store Service** to the Dam Inventory App:

     a.
 Go to Tethys Portal Home in a web browser (e.g. http://localhost:8000/apps/)
     b.
 Select **Site Admin** from the drop down next to your username.